Below Is the Permission to Publish This Essay

 In fact, the only similarity of sound between the two words in Greek is the final –s sound, which happens to be the most common ending in the Greek language!

-First of all, some of the names he cites like Parnassus and Tarsus are not even Greek.
-Every self-respecting Greek linguist knows that place names and words in Greek ending in –ssus like Parnassus, are actually pre-Greek, i.e. they were in use before the Greeks arrived and before Zeus came to the scene!
+First, some of the names cited like Parnassus and Tarsus are not even Greek.
+Place names and words in Greek ending in –ssus like Parnassus, are pre-Greek, i.e. they were in use before the Greeks arrived and before Zeus came to the scene!

-Second, Parnassus, Tarsus, Odysseus, Pegasus and the other words he cites as examples of Zeus-like endings, in Greek do not end in –sus, –s eus or –sous.
+Second, Parnassus, Tarsus, Pegasus, and other words cited as examples of Zeus-like endings, in Greek do not end in –sus, –seus or –sous.

-Finally, it is worth noting that any suggestion the final –s in the word Jesus was added to make the name sound more like the name Zeus is a blatant lie.
-The letter –s is simply the most common ending not only of masculine names but also of masculine nouns in general, and also of adjectives and pronouns.
-Its purpose is not to remind people of Zeus but simply to facilitate declension.
+It is worth noting that the letter –s is simply the most common ending not only of masculine names but also of masculine nouns, adjectives and even pronouns.
+Its purpose was not to remind people of Zeus but simply to facilitate declension.

 There are two options.
-Either these people know that the association is not valid but prefer to use it since it suits their purposes, in which case they are blatantly lying; or, they know next to nothing about the Greek language.
-I would like to think that Sacred Name people are honest enough not to lie.
-Which leaves only the second option – namely that they know next to nothing about the Greek language.
+Either these people know that the association is not valid but prefer to use it since it suits their purposes; or, they do not know much about the Greek language.
+I would like to think that these people are honest enough not to lie.
+Which leaves only the second option – namely that they do not know much about the Greek language.

-This ignorance on their part is not excusable.
-When they say that the name Jesus is related to Zeus, it is a very serious accusation.
-They should do some SERIOUS research before they make such a claim.
-I mean, would anyone accuse his neighbour of stealing one million dollars if he did not have some hard evidence to back the accusation?
-If we don’t dare accuse and condemn fellow humans without tangible evidence, how can they make such claims about the name of the Saviour without first doing some basic research?
+This ignorance is not excusable.
+To say that the name Jesus is related to Zeus is a serious accusation.
+Would anyone accuse his neighbour of stealing one million dollars if he did not have some hard evidence to back the accusation?
+Of course not.
+How then can anyone make such claims about the name of the Saviour without substantial corroborating evidence?

-One of the things I learned since childhood is that truth can stand the test of scrutiny.
-I invite the good people involved in the Sacred Name movement to study well before publishing such superfluous and foolish accusations because in the end, it is not only their record that they tarnish; they also shoulder responsibility for the poor souls they carry to deception.
+I invite the good people involved in the Sacred Name movement to review their erroneous accusations.
+Ultimately, it is not only their record that they tarnish; they also shoulder responsibility for the poor souls they carry to deception.